 Educators can help students mentally prepare for final exams by organizing review sessions that ease students’ anxiety and help them to focus on the key concepts.
-One of the main goals of a review session should be to open students’ eyes to how much they need to prepare for the semester test.
-A second goal is to scaffold secondary students’ studying experiences to help them succeed.
-There’s no one right way to prepare students for final exams, but there are best practices that engage students in meaningful ways.
-Let’s explore some of those methods, beginning with the basics.
+One of the main goals of a review session should be to scaffold secondary students’ studying experiences to help them succeed.
+There’s no one right way to prepare students for final exams, but some strategies are more effective than others.

 Maximize the Study Guide